Skip to main content

 • Health history

-After the evaluation, we’ll help you schedule one or more of the following tests that allow us to see the full picture of your health:
+After the evaluation, we’ll help you schedule one or more of the following tests to get a full picture of your health:

-From there, we’ll use all the information at our disposal to determine if you’re eligible for a kidney transplant.
+From there, we'll use all the information gathered to determine if you’re eligible for a kidney transplant.

 hands-heart